-If you’re struggling making a choice you can always ask us via our live chat service and we’ll be more than happy to talk it out with you.The NF2 is quite affordable at $599 and 11 pounds.
-While the Ghost Whisper 91 is $1799 and a mere 8 pounds.
+If you’re struggling with making a choice, you can always ask us via our live chat service and we’ll be more than happy to talk it out with you.The NF2 is quite affordable at $599 and 11 pounds, while the Ghost Whisper 91 is $1799 and a mere 8 pounds.
 The NP Surf Glide sits in the middle at $899 and 9 pounds.
-Of course, there are many variable to consider.
-Keep reading and we’ll dive into those as wel
+Of course, there are many variables to consider.
+Keep reading and we’ll dive into those as well.

 The track system is the most adjustable

-The next thing to consider is what board connection system.
+The next thing to consider is which board connection system.
 The question to ask is, "What system do I want or need?"
 If you already have a board, you’ll want to get a hydrofoil that will fit the current system.
-If you don’t there are some things to know about each system.
+If you don’t, there are some things to know about each system.

 There are three main types in hydrofoiling.
 While there are actually more than that, these three are the most common you will come across.